-- 1. YOU CAN USE ANNEALING for front mount part to increase it's thermal resistance.
+- 1. ANNEAL the front mount part to increase it's thermal resistance.
 Cover it on a heatbed after the print is finished with a cup or something similar and heat the bed to 110°C for at least 30 minutes, or simply boil it in the water. see this video - 2.
-Don't use overloaded setups with low efficiency that can overheat and melt printed parts. - 3.
-If you find your setup is still to hot, USE STRONG PLYWOOD instead printed or aluminium motor mount part.
+Don't use overloaded setups with low efficiency that can overheat and melt printed parts.
+Use nylon washers between motor and the mount! - 3.
+If you find your setup too hot, USE STRONG PLYWOOD instead.
+The DWG drawing is included.